 During flat bench pressing, the upper and lower pecs are targeted simultaneously.
-Therefore, this is the best exercise for overall development of the pectoralis muscles.
+Therefore, this is the best exercise for the overall development of the pectoralis muscles.
 It follows a natural movement of the body, making it relatively easier to perform.
 Perform five sets of 12 reps each.

 Floor Bench Press

-Floor bench press activates the triceps by reducing the degree of motion.
+The floor bench press activates the triceps by reducing the degree of motion.
 Since the chest muscles are not targeted, the maximum work is carried out by the triceps.
 If you are a sportsperson participating in sporting activities where large triceps are a necessity, like blocking in football and shooting or dribbling in basketball, you should carry follow the floor bench press technique.
 Perform three sets of 12 reps each.

 Bench Press Techniques

 While bench pressing is the best way to work out your upper body, it is essential to follow a proper technique to avoid any injuries.

 The safest way to bench press is by keeping your wrists straight.
 Bending your wrists will pull the bar downwards due to gravity and injure your wrist in the process.
 Grip the bar low and hold it close to the wrist.